 So the lights go out and you feel around to get the flashlight that you had stashed in its secure location on top of the refrigerator (stepping on somebody’s blocks and toy soldiers in the dark on the way) and to your horror you find that your handy flashlight isn’t there!
 Someone used it and didn’t put it back.
 So you stumble through your house to your bathroom and find the flashlight you keep there with dead batteries.
 Yep, this actually happened at my house once.

 Fortunately, I believe in having a backup plan, and usually a backup to that backup plan, so what else can you use to get some light in your house while the power is out?
 Here are 9 great emergency light sources when you’re not using your trusty flashlight.
-And for the purpose of this post, I’m excluding everything that works like a flashlight (headlamp, keychain lights, crank/shake powered flashlights
+And for the purpose of this post, I’m excluding everything that works like a flashlight (headlamp, keychain lights, crank/shake powered flashlights, etc.).

-will give off enough light to get you to another light source.
-There are cell phones equipped with a flashlight, but just the glowing face gets you a good amount of light to go by.
+1. Any backlit electronic device you have handy.
+Your cell phone, laptop, tablet computer, mp3 player, even an indiglo wristwatch will give off enough light to get you to another light source.
+There are cell phones equipped with a flashlight, or you can add a flashlight app to your smartphone, but if you don’t have either of those, just the glowing face still gets you a good amount of light to go by.

 2. Lighter.
 Your lighter isn’t going to put out enough light to eat dinner by, but it can get you enough light to find another source of light.
 This is the first of a few of our light sources that are an open flame.
 Of course use caution and don’t use the open flame lights if there’s a possibility your gas line is leaking, if you’re going to fall asleep, or around other flammable objects.
 You all know that, right?
 Okay, on with the list.